• Brain atlas sensitivity

 3. photon trajectories

-The first type of outputs are typically stored as a 3D, 4D or 5D single-precision floating-point
+The first type of output is typically stored as a 3D, 4D or 5D single-precision floating-point

 array.
 By default, this volumetric output is the normalized fluence rate (W/mm^2 or J/(s*mm^2))

-as a 4D array, with first 3 dimensions as x/y/z and the last dimension is the time-gate.
+as a 4D array, with the first 3 dimensions as x/y/z and the last dimension as the time-gate.
 However,

 by using the '--outputtype' flag or cfg.outputtype, one can also ask MCX to output fluence,